run-ai/llmperf/README.md

 ## Introduction

-LLMPerf is a tool for measuring the performance of large language models (LLMs) such as GPT-3, GPT-4, or similar models.
+LLMPerf is a tool for measuring the performance of large language models (LLMs) such as Llama 2, GPT-3, or similar models.
 Language models have become increasingly important in various natural language processing tasks, and it's essential to evaluate their performance accurately.
 LLMPerf provides a framework for conducting performance measurements and benchmarking on these models.

 ## Features